 A FI program was started in September 2016 at Amherstburg PS.
-A JK and SK program began and each year thereafter the program will be increased a grade level.
+A JK and SK program began and each year thereafter the program is increased a grade level.
 This program includes the boundary of Malden, Anderdon, and Amherstburg schools.
 Only students attending Sandwich West PS in the FI program from these three areas up until the end of the 2015-2016 were granted a limited exception to remain.
-Any JK, SK, grade 1, 2, 3, 4, 5 and grade 6 students from the three areas above are required to attend Amherstburg PS if they chose the FI program as of September 2016.
+Any JK, SK, grade 1, 2, 3, 4, 5, 6 and grade 7 students from the three areas above are required to attend Amherstburg PS if they chose the FI program as of September 2016.
 This provides an FI program in the Amherstburg area, while also aiding in the over-capacity issues at Sandwich West PS.

 This was monitored and the enrolment continued to increase as expected, so another boundary change was necessary with a neighbouring school with surplus space.
+However, because the numbers are not high, efficiencies with the Board have to be analyzed with regard to staffing so an observation of the French Immersion program may take place.

 Prince Andrew was a small school of 239 student spaces with a portapak that provides an additional 230 student spaces.
 The portapak was an older non-permanent structure and was not considered for long term student use.
 Enrolment projections indicated a continued need for the portapak into the future.
 The greatest growth in LaSalle is now anticipated to take place within the northern end of the new Legacy Oak Trail's expansive school boundary.
 As a result of a high FCI, and an old portapak, a business case was submitted to the Ministry for a new 444 student Legacy Oak Trail school.
 Fortunately, this funding for a new Legacy Oak Trail school was approved.
 A new dual track FI was part of the solution with the enrolment pressures at Sandwich West and the expected growth in population in the community.
-As we continue to witness growth, it quickly became necessary to consider a new addition to our new Legacy Oak Trail school.
-Because of the tremendous need, a Capitol Priority business case was submitted to the Ministry for an addition to Legacy Oak Trail school.
-Fortunately, this priority was approved by the Ministry and construction of the seven room addition will begin in 2023.
+As we continue to witness significant growth, it quickly became necessary to consider a new addition to our new Legacy Oak Trail school.
+Because of the tremendous need, a Capitol Priority business case was submitted to the Ministry and construction of the seven room addition is underway and will be ready for September of 2024.
+Because of the continuous growth in the area, the GECDSB has put forward another business case for an addition similar to the previous request.

 Effective for the 2010/11 school year, Bellewood School was added to this family of schools because historically, the majority of Bellewood students who pursued French Immersion at the secondary level chose to attend Sandwich Secondary School.
 Eleven portables were once on the Bellewood site.
 Significant FDK renovations and additional classrooms were added for September 2014.
 There was not room for additional portables.
-Thus, surrounding schools in the South Windsor area that have surplus space, such as Central were part of the solution with boundary and program changes.
+Thus, surrounding schools in the South Windsor area that have surplus space, such as Central were part of the solution with boundary and program change.
 As mentioned earlier, a JK FI program was implemented at Central in September 2018 and each year thereafter the program is increased a grade level.
 This program and boundary adjustment encompasses the eastern portion of the old Bellewood boundary.
-This, in turn, has helped alleviate the over capacity at Bellewood with only four portables remaining in the 2022-2023 school year.
+This, in turn, has helped alleviate the over capacity at Bellewood with only two portables remaining in the 2023-2024 school year.